An explanation is

 After much research, I found out that winding bobbined

-coils like guitar pickups (see the drawing at the
+coils like guitar pickups (see the drawing

-to fill up the bobbin.
+moved back and forth to fill up the bobbin.

 I had enough problems trying to find the cams and

 gears to make the Stevens work...

 now *where* was I going to find a winder nozzle

 for a 70 year old machine???